adamhsparks/AWD_ShB_Interaction/README.md

 reported in the paper were conducted, as well as instructions on how to rerun the analysis to reproduce the results.
 The `data/` directory in the `analysis/` directory contains all the raw data.
-The `data-raw` directory contains a README.Rmd, which when knit generates the data used in the analysis of the paper and places `.rda` files in `data/` for the analysis.
+The `data-raw` directory contains extra files to check weather for differences between seasons, that are not included in the actual analysis.

 ### The supplementary files

 The `data-raw` directory contains:

-  - a Rmd file and Markdown file detailing how the raw data was handled and Area Under the Disease Progress Stairs (AUDPS) was calculated for analysis and the .Rda files used in the analysis were generated
+  - a IRRI\_weather\_data.R, a file used to check weather data from IRRI weather stations to ensure that there was no significant difference in weather between seasons

 The `analysis/` directory contains:

-  - the manuscript as submitted (in MS Word format) and it’s Rmd source file
+  - the manuscript as submitted (in PDF format) and it’s Rmd source file

-  - all the data files (in CSV file format, in the `data/` directory)

   - supplementary information source files (in R markdown format) and executed versions